Better-Call-Jason/llaravellama/README.md

 ## 📜 License

 LlaraveLlama is open-source software licensed under the [MIT license](LICENSE).
 See the [LICENSE](LICENSE) file for the full license text.

+## 🔗 Related Projects

+- [Docker-LlaraveLlama](https://github.com/Better-Call-Jason/Docker-LlaraveLlama) - The Docker version of this project